 Chorionic villus sampling (CVS)

 - This test is used in early pregnancy when an increased nuchal translucency measurement has been found.

 - A fine needle is guided, by scan, through the abdominal wall into the placenta where a small sample is removed.

-- An initial result will be available with 2-3 days which looks for the three major chromosome abnormalities: Down’s syndrome, Edwards’ syndrome and Patau’s syndrome.
+- An initial result will be available within two to three days which looks for the three major chromosome abnormalities: Down’s syndrome, Edwards’ syndrome and Patau’s syndrome.

-- The complete test results will take 1-2 weeks.
+- The complete test results will take two to three weeks.

 What is the advantage of having a test?

 Every couple will need to think through the reason why they might choose to have a test.
 Some considerations are explored below.

 Some parents feel that they need to know whether the heart problem in their baby is part of a genetic syndrome, such as Down’s syndrome, as this additional information may help them choose the way forward.

 There are certain serious genetic conditions which may mean that the baby will not survive pregnancy or live for long after birth and parents may be advised that the option for surgery would not be in the baby’s best interest.